The importance of coming forward

 To bring a case for compensation for personal injury, the victim typically has only three years to lodge the claim with the relevant court.
 However, in cases of historic abuse, especially those involving high-profile individuals, whereby the victim may have been reluctant to raise such allegations, there is a possibility the court will allow the limitation period to be extended.

-At IBB Solicitors, our personal injury lawyers have years of experience in personal injury law and can present a case to the court, arguing for your claim to proceed, even if it is effectively time-barred.
+At IBB Law, our personal injury lawyers have years of experience in personal injury law and can present a case to the court, arguing for your claim to proceed, even if it is effectively time-barred.
 Regardless of how long ago the abuse occurred, it is important you contact us, so we can advise you.

 How can I claim compensation if a celebrity abused me?

 To claim compensation, it is important to engage a personal injury solicitor with a strong track record of handling historic sexual abuse cases.
-When you contact IBB Solicitors, your matter will be handled by a solicitor who specialises in this field, and therefore you will be treated with the utmost understanding, and everything you say will be in complete confidence.
-IBB Solicitors have been handling sensitive claims for those who have been abused by those in positions of responsibility and power for many years.
+When you contact IBB Law, your matter will be handled by a solicitor who specialises in this field, and therefore you will be treated with the utmost understanding, and everything you say will be in complete confidence.
+IBB Law have been handling sensitive claims for those who have been abused by those in positions of responsibility and power for many years.
 When you first speak to us, we will listen and advise if we can help.
 If we can help, we will take care of the process and explain clearly the steps we need to take.

 Will I have to go to court?